dohlee/prism/README.md

 <h2 align="center">Prerequisites</h2>

+- **BAM file of RRBS reads, aligned by Bismark.**

-PRISM depends on the mapping result of [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/), a bisulfite read mapping tool. **Please prepare an alignment file (BAM file) of your reduced representation bisulfite sequencing (RRBS) data with Bismark**.
-Also note that PRISM only applies to RRBS data, unfortunately, the feasibility of PRISM to the data from other methylation profiling technique such as whole genome bisulfite sequencing (WGBS), methylated DNA immunoprecipitation sequencing (MeDIP-Seq), or methyl-CpG binding domain-based capture sequencing (MBDCap-Seq) has not been verified.
+PRISM requires the mapping result of [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/), a bisulfite read mapping tool.
+Also note that PRISM only applies to RRBS data, and unfortunately, the feasibility of PRISM to the data from other methylation profiling techniques such as whole genome bisulfite sequencing (WGBS), methylated DNA immunoprecipitation sequencing (MeDIP-Seq), or methyl-CpG binding domain-based capture sequencing (MBDCap-Seq) has not been verified.

 <h2 align="center">Installation</h2>